One Drop Foundation

 About One Drop Foundation:

 One Drop Foundation (ODF) was founded in 2007 by Guy Laliberté, the founder of Cirque du Soleil.
-Its mission is to improve living conditions and to give communities the ability to care for themselves and their families, sustainably.
-ODF takes an ABC approach which includes access, behavior and capital.
-ODF aims to increase access to safe water, use social art forms to influence positive behavioral changes, and offers capital to further economic growth.
+Its mission is to use water to improve living conditions and help communities develop sustainably.
+ODF has an ABC approach involving access, behavior, and capital.
+The strategy involves increasing access to safe water by improving infrastructure, using local social art forms to influence positive behavioral changes, and offering capital and training to further economic growth.
+ODF operates across Africa, India, and Latin America.
+Of its total program costs, 40% went to Latin America and the Caribbean, 15% to Mali, 13% to India, 13% to program management and other costs, 10% to Burkina Faso, 5% to Nunavik, and 3% to awareness and mobilization.

-This charity report is an update that is being reviewed by One Drop Foundation.
+This charity report is an update that has been sent to One Drop Foundation.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December